pitt500/OnlineStoreTCA/README.md

 ```
 In this way, AddToCart Domain will only know about its own state and nothing about product and more.

+#### Pullback

-* **Pullback**: Pullback works like a mapping function.
+Pullback works like a mapping function.
 It transforms the child reducer (AddToCart) into one compatible with parent reducer (Product).
 ```swift
 AddToCartDomain.reducer
     .pullback(